Nikolay Potapov: Biography

-In 1916, he was recalled to Russia and on August 10 of the same year he was appointed head of the General Directorate of the General Staff (GUGSH).
-On November 27, 1916, he was the head of the evacuation and administration of the prisoners of war of the State Security Service.
-After the February Revolution, on April 13, 1917, he was appointed Quartermaster-General of the GUGSH.
+In 1916 he was recalled to Russia, and on 10 August that year he was appointed head of the General Directorate of the General Staff (GUGSH).
+On 27 November 1916 he was the head of the evacuation and administration of the prisoners of war of the State Security Service.
+After the February Revolution, on 13 April 1917, he was appointed Quartermaster-General of the GUGSH.

 The well-known figure of the Bolshevik Party, Mikhail Sergeevich Kedrov, who knew Potapov since his youth, later recalled that "after the July days, General Potapov, Assistant to the Chief of the General Staff and Quartermaster General, offered through me his services to the Military Organization of the Bolsheviks.

-After the October Revolution he immediately began to cooperate with the Council of People's Commissars and on November 23, 1917, was appointed chief of the General Staff until May 1918.
+After the October Revolution he immediately began to cooperate with the Council of People's Commissars, and on 23 November 1917 was appointed chief of the General Staff until May 1918.

 Since December 1917 the manager of the affairs of the People's Commissariat of Education.